abaz1d/Laundry-App/README.md

 This is a simple full stack React application which provides a solid starting point for [ExpressJS](https://expressjs.com/), [ReactJS](https://reactjs.org/), [NodeJS](https://nodejs.org/en/), and [MongoDB](https://www.mongodb.com/) based applications.
 Client side code is written in React and the backend API is written using Express.

-This Laundry-App is an android-based information system built with React Native.
-The results of this implementation can produce an android application so that consumers can directly order so that consumers' dirty clothes can be picked up directly by laundry employees.
+Laundry-App is an Android-based application built with React Native. while the website version is built with React Redux.
+The results of this implementation can produce a web and android application so that consumers can directly order so that consumers' dirty clothes can be taken directly by laundry employees.

 ## Before You Begin